ludios/useful-bookmarklets/README.md

 <a href="https://github.com/t-mart/kill-sticky">Kill Sticky</a> is the best bookmarklet and it is in someone else's repository.

+Kill Sticky removes all elements that have `position: fixed` or `position: sticky`, which 99% of the time is junk obscuring the text you want to read.

 Just add <code>javascript:</code> before <a href="https://github.com/t-mart/kill-sticky/blob/master/src/kill-sticky.js">the source here</a>.

 Suggested keyword: <kbd>ks</kbd> ("kill sticky")